 export POLYTOMIC_API_KEY=YOUR-API-TOKEN

-Replace YOUR-API-TOKEN with the token you just generate in the step above.
+Replace YOUR-API-TOKEN with the token you just generated.

 Make a request to the identity endpoint: